Victoria Stilwell: It's Me or the Dog

-From 2005 to 2012, Stilwell worked with unruly dogs on her TV show, It's Me or the Dog, which has aired in over 125 countries and is also available on YouTube.
+From 2005 to 2012 and 2021-2022 Stilwell worked with unruly dogs on her TV show, It's Me or the Dog, which has aired in over 125 countries and is also available on YouTube.
 The show features Stilwell as she counsels families with problem pets and uses positive reinforcement training techniques to help them learn how to correct their dogs' behaviour.
 Originally produced for Channel 4 in the UK, the show premiered in the US on Animal Planet in April 2007, and over 110 episodes have been aired worldwide.
 A typical episode involves a family struggling to cope with their misbehaving dog(s).
 Stilwell initially observes the problems on site, and then presents the family with her opinion regarding the causes of the issues.
 She then works with the family and their dogs to restore balance.

 Dogs With Extraordinary Jobs

-Dogs With Extraordinary Jobs is a series, created, co-produced and narrated by Stilwell for Blue Ant Media (syndicated worldwide including the Smithsonian Channel in the US) in 2018 and 2019.
+Dogs With Extraordinary Jobs is a TV series, created, co-produced and narrated by Stilwell for Blue Ant Media (syndicated worldwide including the Smithsonian Channel in the US) in 2018 and 2019.
 Each episode highlights the extraordinary work of dogs around the world as they assist humans.

 Dogs Might Fly

-Stilwell served as one of three judges and behaviour experts on the 2016 SkyTV series Dogs Might Fly.
+Stilwell served as one of three judges and behaviour experts on the 2016 Sky TV series Dogs Might Fly.
 The series tracked several rescue dogs from UK animal shelters as they worked with dog trainers to determine if one of them could learn to co-pilot a small airplane.